 Myth #3: Full-frame & crop body cameras complicates matters

 Most apps recommend that you use different circle of confusion (COC) parameters for full-frame and crop body cameras to account for the different pixel sizes.
 This creates different hyperfocal distances because the COC for crop body is typically smaller then that of a full frame body.
 However, it is important to remember that the COC simply defines the acceptable sharpness; there is no reason to NOT use a COC for a crop body camera on a full-frame camera.
 Using the smaller COC of a crop body on a full-frame camera yields sharper photos and simplifies your workflow.

 Accurate distance measurements do help with your hyperfocal distance workflow, but a distance measuring tool is not necessary.
 By conservatively estimating distances, you can easily come up with sharp photos.
-Our Hyperfocal Distance Course provides you with a 10-page Advance Workflow Insights PDF that shows you why conservative distance estimates work.
+Our Hyperfocal Distance for Landscape Photography Tutorial provides you with a 10-page Advance Workflow Insights PDF that shows you why conservative distance estimates work.